dewitt4/Cloud-Custodain/tools/c7n_sentry/README.md

             "": {
                 "policies": [
                     {
-                        "mode": "",
-                        "name": "foo"
+                        "mode": "must by non-empty, but value is arbitrary", "name": "foo"
                     }
                 ]
             }
         },
-        "role": ""
+        "role": "arn:aws:iam::123456789012:required/for/realtime"
     }
 }
 ```

 Both `name` and `account_id` refer to your AWS account.
-Empty values are
-optional, though some keys are required even if the value doesn't matter.
-The
-crucial bit is `name` under `policies`: we are going to look for a Lambda named
+The crucial bit is
+`name` under `policies`: we are going to look for a Lambda named
 `custodian-foo` and replay the CloudWatch logs for that Lambda, sending any
 Python exceptions we discover over to Sentry.